Key Points

 Treatment

-In the non-surgical emergency treatment of urethral obstruction, a urethral catheter is typically used to push the lodged stone back into the bladder.
-Some cats may require surgery later to remove the stone from the bladder.
+In emergency treatment of urethral obstruction, a urethral catheter is typically used to push the lodged stone back into the bladder.
+This will allow urine to flow but does not remove the stone.

-After the procedure, cats are often hospitalized for a day or two to make sure they can urinate normally before going home.
-Most cats recover completely from the surgery within a couple of weeks.
+- Cystotomy: Surgery to remove bladder stones.
+Post-surgery, cats are often hospitalized for a day or two to ensure normal urination.
+Most cats recover within a couple of weeks.

 Medications | Purpose |